 The dotted lines reflect options to build new transmission lines.
 The solid lines reflect existing transmission paths that have some headroom to integrate additional resources but that could be upgraded to integrate additional resources beyond these levels.
 Some resources would compete for utilizing this existing headroom.
 For example, both East of Artesia wind and North El Paso solar PV would compete for any available headroom from Northeast El Paso to load centers.
-Similarly, Northwest El Paso solar and Northwest El Paso geothermal would compete for any available headroom from Northeast et upgraded, and in this study, there are no limitations placed on upgrades to integrate additional resources.
+Similarly, Northwest El Paso solar and Northwest El Paso geothermal would compete for any available headroom from Northeast el paso to load centers.
+Any existing path can be upgraded, and in this study, there are no limitations placed on upgrades to integrate additional resources.
 The amount of available headroom for each zone, as well as the cost of building new lines or upgrading transmission pathways, is summarized in Table 3-7.